ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 [500] { "error": "An unexpected error occured" }
 ```

-If you want to add some additional context to an error, you can simply map it to a `ResponseError`:
+If you want to add additional context to an error, you can simply map it to a `ResponseError`:

 ```rust
 async fn login() -> Result<HttpResponse, Error> {